-The second elementary structure is the modified traditional strategy of optimization for one step of optimization procedure (MTSO1) and it includes one step of procedure of unconstrained optimization in space $\mathbb{R}^N$ of independent variables where H is direction of decreasing of the generalized objective function F(X).
+The second elementary structure is the modified traditional strategy of optimization for one step of optimization procedure (MTSO1) and it includes one step of procedure of unconstrained optimization in space R^N of independent variables where H is direction of decreasing of the generalized objective function F(X).
+A vector of H is the function of objective function F(X).